KlosStepan/tu-backend/README.md

 });
 ```
 ## Project Description and Functionality
 Run ["the build command"](https://github.com/KlosStepan/tu-backend/blob/main/package.json#L8) as `npm run build`, to remove TypeScript and copy dummy-data over to `/dist` folder (not important, but a step between TS and JS).
-These annotations are present in JavaScript - only during development.
+These annotations are present in JavaScript only during development.
 We define ["the start command"](https://github.com/KlosStepan/tu-backend/blob/main/package.json#L7) in `package.json` that removes TypeScript and starts the backend for local development.

-### Example of `npm run start`
+### Example of `npm run start` on local machine

 ```
 > tu-backend@1.0.0 start /Users/stepo/projects/tu-backend